Research director at the CNRS and

 exploiter team leader.
 Theoretical evolutionary ecologist specialised in the study of infectious diseases, with a particular interest in human parasites such as HIV, HCV, malaria, ebola or HPV.

-ATIP-Avenir post-doctoral fellow (2012-2014) on virus evolutionary dynamics.
-Now a Marie Skłodowska-Curie fellow at the University of Toronto.
+ATIP-Avenir-funded post-doctoral fellow (2012-2014) on virus evolutionary dynamics.
+Now a Research fellow in Edinburgh (UK).

 MSc Student at ETH (2009) on modelling epidemics on networks (co-supervisor: Sebastian Bonhoeffer).